adametsderschopfer/FunctionOverload.js/README.md

  getSomethingValue(1, '2') // => You have a mistake in your arguments type!
 ```

-In this case, the error occurred due to the fact that this function takes the Number type as its second argument.
+In this case, the error occurred due to the fact that this function takes the String type as its second argument.